 Finally, size can be deceptive but a key consideration to take on board is that if you are benching a huge amount of weight; ‘will the spotter be able to help you if you get stuck?’

 Are they capable in terms of strength to pull the bar off you and do they look like they know what they are doing?

-The answers should be ‘yes’ to both of these questions and the only method of determining these response, is by observing the spotter in action when lifting.
+The answers should be ‘yes’ to both of these questions.
+And the only method of determining these responses is by observing the spotter in action when lifting.

 Gauging the power and strength of the spotter is paramount to a smooth and injury-free lifting session.

 If you lift alone then you may not have regular access to a spotter.
 This may not be an issue if you are in a busy gym, as there are likely plenty of guys that you could ask for help.

 For those of you who are too shy to ask for a spotter, there are ways to ensure you lift safely without one.

 One of the best methods you can use is to set up your bench in a power rack.
 You should then set the safety bars at the right height to act as a spotter.